wesovilabs/koazee/README.md

 ## Lazy like a koala, smart like a chimpanzee

-Are you interested in collaborating in this project?
+Koazee documentation is hosted on [http://wesovilabs.com/koazee](http://wesovilabs.com/koazee)

-Drop me an email at developer@wesovilabs.com
+Any doubts?
+Or recommndation?
+Please, drop me an email at developer@wesovilabs.com